ChristopherCochet/sql-python-interaction/README.md

   ### Notebook Link

 <kbd> <img src="https://christophercochet.github.io/Market-Basket-Analysis/images/jupyter.png"/> </kbd>
-Refer to the following notebook [here](https://github.com/ChristopherCochet/Market-Basket-Analysis/blob/main/1%20-%20Basket%20Analysis%20-%20Data%20Preparation%20and%20Understanding.ipynb)
+Refer to the following notebook [here](https://github.com/ChristopherCochet/sql-python-interaction/blob/main/Postgres%20RDS%20Connection.ipynb)

 ### Tracking our progress
-  - [X] Connect to a AWS RDS POSTGRES instance with Python and perform simple table writes and queries
+  - [X] Connect to a AWS RDS Postgres instance with Python and perform simple table writes and queries
-  - [ ] Connect to a AWS RDS POSTGRES instance with Python and revist DSDJ's salaray prediction project to write model predictions to a SQL table
+  - [ ] Connect to a AWS RDS Postgres instance with Python and revist DSDJ's salaray prediction project to write model predictions to a SQL table
   - [ ] Connect to a local SQLite table and perform simple table writes and queries
   - [ ] Create a local SQLite table and revisit class 2 of Harpreets' SQL Technical Workshop (TWS) series

 ## 2. Connect to a AWS RDS Postgres instance with Python and revist DSDJ's salary prediction project to write model predictions to a SQL table

-  ### #Pre-requisite
+  ### Pre-requisite
-  * The DSDJ Salary Prediction portfolio project from Module 4 : [link here](https://github.com/ChristopherCochet/sql-python-interaction/blob/main/Postgres%20RDS%20Connection-Salary%20Prediction.ipynb)
+  * The DSDJ Salary Prediction portfolio project from Module 4 : [link here](https://www.datasciencedreamjob.com/products/data-science-dream-job-full-course/categories/4832772/posts/16453783)

   ### Notebook Link

 <kbd> <img src="https://christophercochet.github.io/Market-Basket-Analysis/images/jupyter.png"/> </kbd>
-Refer to the following notebook [link here](https://github.com/ChristopherCochet/Market-Basket-Analysis/blob/main/1%20-%20Basket%20Analysis%20-%20Data%20Preparation%20and%20Understanding.ipynb)
+Refer to the following notebook [link here](https://github.com/ChristopherCochet/sql-python-interaction/blob/main/Postgres%20RDS%20Connection-Salary%20Prediction.ipynb)

 ### Tracking our progress
-  - [X] Connect to a AWS RDS POSTGRES instance with Python and perform simple table writes and queries
+  - [X] Connect to a AWS RDS Postgres instance with Python and perform simple table writes and queries
-  - [X] Connect to a AWS RDS POSTGRES instance with Python and revist DSDJ's salaray prediction project to write model predictions to a SQL table
+  - [X] Connect to a AWS RDS Postgres instance with Python and revist DSDJ's salary prediction project to write model predictions to a SQL table
   - [ ] Connect to a local SQLite table and perform simple table writes and queries
   - [ ] Create a local SQLite table and revisit class 2 of Harpreets' SQL Technical Workshop (TWS) series